 Services by topic - Immigration and Refugee Law

 Ontario's Community Legal Clinics are funded by Legal Aid Ontario to provide legal services for low-income individuals and families in a variety of areas of law, including in some cases, Immigration Law.
-Clinics can also help you to find support and advice by directing you to other community agencies or lawyers that provide assistance and information.
+Clinics can also help you to find support and advice by directing you to relevant specialty legal clinics, other community agencies or local immigration lawyers that provide assistance and information.

 Legal Aid Ontario (LAO) helps low-income individuals and disadvantaged communities get legal assistance through a broad range of services, including legal help for low-income people who appear in court without a lawyer, telephone and online assistance, resources, referrals, and assistance in retaining a lawyer if applicants meet eligibility requirements.
 LAO provides help in certain areas of law, such as criminal, family, and immigration and refugee.